t3moses/Crews/README.txt

 The application works in conjunction with a Wixstudio web-site.
 Boat owners and sailors provide information for the application using web forms.

-When the admin receives an email they must save it in plain text to a specific folder.
+When the admin receives an email, they must save it in plain-text to a specific folder.
 Old files are replaced when a new one is processed.

+It appears that registration forms submitted while the admin is logged-on may NOT produce email notifications.
+Therefore, processing registrations should be performed quickly, seldom and outside peak times.

 Process